• The Canadian Landlords Manual empowers landlords with the knowledge they need for successful tenancy management.

 If your tenants are causing problems, unless that specific behaviour is prohibited by your addendum, you are often powerless to do anything about it.
 If you don't have an addendum prohibiting unwanted behaviour, you will often have no legal recourse to evict for breach of the lease.

 Addendums are legal as long as they don't breach residential tenancy laws, by attempting to contract out of those laws, and they are not unconscionable.
 The tenancy board standard leases are simply not drafted well enough to protect landlords.
 You must have a professionally drafted addendum, or you are very likely going to fail as a landlord.
 This is not the time to try and save money by trying to do this yourself.
-If you think you are saving money by using free, amateur, poorly written addendums, you are making a very costly mistake.
-You get what you pay for.
-There are absolutely no substitutes for experience and legal education.
+If you think you are saving money by using a free, amateur, poorly written, illegal and unenforceable addendum, you are making a very costly mistake.
+I see this all the time but mistakes cannot be undone.
+You get what you pay for and there is a lot of free incorrect so called "legal advice" all over social media.
+There is absolutely no substitute for experience and a real legal education.

 My addendum is the result of decades of experience as a landlord, my law degree, years of experience as a lawyer, and as a legal advocate for landlords.
 You are not likely to find an addendum as thorough and highly detailed as mine, anywhere.
 This addendum is far more extensive and enforceable than anything a non lawyer can draft, and is the most comprehensive rental addendum I have ever seen.